koykov/inspector/inspc/readme.md

 * directory
 * single file

+Strongly recommend to check [generate.go](../generate.go) to see various examples of usage.

 ### Package

 Packages is the better source since it provide the whole information about source code.
 But it has a restriction: path